• Published September 24, 2024

 The key is to disrupt this either / or narrative.
 While these challenging conversations may seem daunting, they provide us with an opportunity to explore, understand, and ultimately bridge the gap between differing perspectives.
 Remember, it’s not about winning an argument, but about fostering understanding and potentially finding a common path forward.

-I’ve always had an interest in creating meaningful dialogue and the study of polarity thinking, but my journey towards this design was largely influenced by my experiences with our clients.
+I’ve always had an interest in creating meaningful dialogue and the study of polarity thinking, but my journey toward this design was largely influenced by my experiences with our clients.
 A particularly impactful instance was my work with a superintendent of schools and her cabinet.
 We had collaborated for several years when the pandemic struck, triggering a wave of divisive accusations from parents and community members during school board meetings.
 The situation escalated to the point of media coverage, and the leaders were grappling with how to respond.

-During our scheduled 2-day leadership development retreat amidst these challenges, it became clear that we needed a different approach.
+During our scheduled 2-day leadership development retreat amid these challenges, it became clear that we needed a different approach.
 We needed a shift in both mindset and skillset that could facilitate a higher quality of conversation, turning conflict into collaboration.

 As I delved into the design of this new approach, I found a myriad of applications.
 As humans, we are social beings who once depended on our groups to keep us safe.
 Once, our very survival depended on them; today, this hardwiring can trigger an “us versus them” mentality when faced with an interpersonal conflict.
 This can push us away from seeking common ground to engaging with each other in a more defensive stance.

 In response, our design aims to break this cycle.
 I’ve facilitated this design with various nonprofit groups, public health officials, and education leaders, and the feedback has been overwhelmingly positive.
-It offers a fresh perspective, a new way to navigate through challenging conversations, and ultimately, a path towards greater understanding.
+It offers a fresh perspective, a new way to navigate through challenging conversations, and ultimately, a path toward greater understanding.

 What Makes Your Approach Unique?